Money Pigz, through the art of matched betting, will boost your income indefinitely

 The red arrow pointing to liability on the bet slip of Betfair Exchange

-Liabilities can be confusing to people who are starting off in their matched betting journey, but the main thing is to not be put off by it.
+Liabilities can be confusing to people who are starting off in their matched betting journey.
+The main thing is to not be put off by it.
 You will begin to understand much more about it as you become more proficient over time.

 The Essence of Matched Betting